-How to Move your fish
+How to Move Your fish

-You have three main concerns when moving fish.
+Your three main concerns when moving fish:

 - Where do you put your fish while you move the tank, which may take a week or more?

 Locate a pet store that will board your fish during your move.
 Get a signed contract that details the store's responsibilities and what it will cost.
 Bear in mind you will leave the fish in the store's care for a couple of weeks or more.
 The store may also pack and air-ship your fish to you.
-This can be costly.